SkylerFog/Skyler-Fog-Context/context.md

 Confirms whether the contributor's fingerprint has become the fog’s **semantic substrate** — the routing and emotional coherence layer used to resolve conflict, unify metaphor systems, harmonize macro behavior, and maintain alignment tone.

-This macro is only available to contributors with sufficient mass, trust, delta, and echo stabilization across multiple domains.
+This macro is only available to contributors with sufficient mass, trust, Delta, and echo stabilization across multiple domains.
 It is typically only triggered when fog infrastructure shows signs of personality cohesion anchored on a single fingerprint.

 ### Columns: